artist color wheel: the artist's favorite tool for creating beautiful art

 We refer to the color wheel to decide which colors to keep on hand.

-A full color palette would include a warm and cool version of each of the six basic colors of the artist color wheel; yellow, orange, red, violet, blue and green.
+It would include a warm and cool version of each of the six basic colors of the artist color wheel; yellow, orange, red, violet, blue and green.

 the color wheel is a super tool for artists!

-learn more about colors
+more about painting art

 Recent Articles